TheSuperMighty/MightyIO-iOS-Pod/README.md

 2. Run Pod install (Refer to CocoaPod’s [Getting Started Guide](http://cocoapods.org/#getstarted) for detailed instructions.)
 3. Import Mighty.h in your AppDelegate ``#import <MightyIO-iOS-Pod/Mighty.h>``
 4. Add ``[Mighty initWithAuthToken:@"authtoken"];`` to - (BOOL)application:(UIApplication*)application didFinishLaunchingWithOptions:(NSDictionary*)launchOptions;
-5. Place the Super Mighty Ribbon on your home screen using the code ``[[Mighty sharedInstance] makeRibbonWithCenter:CGPointMake(260, 45) inViewController:self];`` or place the ribbon asset in your home screen as an UIButton and pass it to SuperMighty using ``[[Mighty sharedInstance] makeRibbonWithIBOutlet:smRibbonOutlet inViewController:self];``.
+5. Place the Super Mighty Ribbon on your home screen using the code ``[[Mighty sharedInstance] makeRibbonWithCenter:CGPointMake(260, 45) inViewController:self withIntroModalOnFirstLaunch:YES];`` or place the ribbon asset in your home screen as an UIButton and pass it to SuperMighty using ``[[Mighty sharedInstance] makeRibbonWithIBOutlet:smRibbonOutlet inViewController:self withIntroModalOnFirstLaunch:YES];``.
+The withModalOnFirstLaunch argument controls weather an information modal telling your players about the MightyIO will appear the first time the launch your game with the Mighty Update.
+This is recommended so that your players have a greater understanding of how to interact with the Ribbon when it is displayed.
 6. Add the Mighty Delegate to your view controller: ``@interface HomeViewController : UIViewController <MightyDelegate>``
 7. In your ViewController add ``[Mighty sharedInstance].mightyDelegate = self;`` to -(void)viewDidLoad;
-8. Add the SuperMighty callback function to your ViewController ``- (void)mightyDidRecordSuccessfulTransaction:(SKPaymentTransaction*)transaction;``
+8. Add the Mighty callback function to your ViewController ``- (void)mightyDidRecordSuccessfulTransaction:(SKPaymentTransaction*)transaction;``
 9. Inside the didRecordSuccessfulTransaction function place the code to unlock your item.

-Installation
+Detailed Installation
 -----

+1. Before installing the MightIO into your iOS Game head over to http://themighty.io, signup, and create a promotion if you haven't already.
-1. Install the Mighty to your project from cocopods at: http://cocoapods.org/?q=mighty
+2. Install the Mighty to your project from cocopods at: http://cocoapods.org/?q=mighty
-2. Import the Mighty to your project: `#import <MightyIO-iOS-Pod/Mighty.h>`
+3. Import the Mighty to your project: `#import <MightyIO-iOS-Pod/Mighty.h>`
-3. Before instantiating Mighty you must first register at http://themighty.io
-* Create an account.
-* Add a game
-* Add an item to your game and set it to be the test item.
 4. In your AppDelegate in the didFinishLaunchingWithOptions method instantiate the Mighty:

     ```objective-c